plone/training/mastering-plone/registry.rst

         values = api.portal.get_registry_record('ploneconf.rooms')
         return safe_simplevocabulary_from_values(values)

-You need to register this vocabulary as a utility in :file:`configure.zcml` as `ploneconf.site.vocabularies.Rooms`:
+You can now register this vocabulary as a named utility in :file:`configure.zcml` as `ploneconf.site.vocabularies.Rooms`:

 ..  code-block:: xml